 You Must Be Rich To Get A Prenup

 Another thing that we associate with prenups in general (and probably because of Hollywood), is that only rich people get a prenup before getting married.
 However, they are available to everyone:

 Prenuptial agreements can be used to help guide the couple in all manner of personal affairs should their relationship come to an end.
 If they have children from a different relationship, for example, a prenup could be useful to clarify what will happen to assets if the parent of the child should die.
 They can also be used to define the roles and responsibilities of each individual in the marriage or even to protect against debt that one spouse has acquired.

 One of the negative ideas we associate with prenuptial agreements is that most couples who get one will definitely get divorced later.
 This is not true, it just means you like to be prepared in case anything happens.
-Also, it’s a good exercise on your marriage: if you feel like talking about money and assets is hard in a moment your relationship is good and that you are feeling romantic and open, imagine how hard it will be when you don’t have those things so fresh any longer.
+Also, it’s a good exercise in your marriage: if you feel like talking about money and assets is hard in a moment, your relationship is good, and that you are feeling romantic and open, imagine how hard it will be when you don’t have those things so fresh any longer.